-Barras shopkeeper convicted of raping schoolgirl and abusing her younger brother
+Barras shopkeeper jailed for raping schoolgirl and abusing her younger brother

 A WELL-KNOWN shopkeeper from Glasgow’s East End has been convicted of raping a schoolgirl 26 years ago.

 William McCance, 57, of the Baillieston area of Glasgow was found guilty of targeting his 15-year-old victim, as well as her younger brother.